tombruijn/peak/README.md

 ## Usage

-In a repository run Brancher by running the `brancher` command.
+In a repository run Peak by running the `peak` command.

-Then, in Brancher, use the following features:
+Then, in Peak, use the following features:

 - [Switch to a branch](#switch-to-a-branch)
 - [Filter branches](#filter-branches)